GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 - Pressing a key on either a physical or onscreen keyboard.

 {% Aside 'important' %}
 Hovering and scrolling does not factor into INP.
-However, scrolling with the keyboard (space bar, page up, page down... etc.) involves a keystroke, which may trigger other events that INP _does_ measure.
-The scrolling behavior by itself is not factored into how INP is calculated.
+However, scrolling with the keyboard (space bar, page up, page down, and so forth) involves a keystroke, which may trigger other events that INP _does_ measure.
+Any resulting scrolling is _not_ factored into how INP is calculated.
 {% endAside %}

 Interactions may consist of two parts, each with multiple events.
 For example, a keystroke consists of the `keydown`, `keypress`, and `keyup` events.
 Tap interactions contain `pointerup` and `pointerdown` events.
 The event with the longest duration within the interaction is chosen as the interaction's latency.